Early Learning's Lasting Gifts: How Preschool Impacts Adult Life thumbnail

 Technology and Screen Time

 As technology becomes increasingly prevalent, finding the right balance in early childhood education is crucial.
-Considerations include:
+Consider the following:

 • Age-appropriate use of digital tools